-Sasse on Trump: 'We don't have so-called judges'
+Sasse on Trump: 'We don't have 'so-called' judges'

 Story highlights

-- A Nebraska senator said "We don't have so-called judges, we don't have so-called senators"
+- A Nebraska senator said "We don't have 'so-called' judges, we don't have 'so-called' senators"

 - Ben Sasse has also offered praise for Trump's recent Supreme Court selection, Neil Gorsuch